AntonyDaley/GenericCSVExports/README.md

 3. Select New
 4. Enter a Label and makes sense for the File you are going to Export
 5. Enter your FileName you do not need to include .csv that is added automatically
-6. Enter the RecordType Developer Name of the CSV Export record that you want setup the export from
+6. Enter the RecordType Developer Name of the CSV Export record that you want to setup the export from
 7. Confirm if you would like to use versioning on the files created - this means if ticked you can generate the file numerous times and you will only see 1 file on the record but retain previous version.
 If left unticked each generation will create a new file.
 8. Set the Export Object that you want to pull data into the CSV file from
 9. Set the Export Related Field that confirms the relationship (lookup) with your CSV Export record